 Do not use Form 1099-NEC to report employee business expense reimbursements.
 If you have a non-accountable plan for your employees, report reimbursement payments as wages on Form W-2.

-If you're used to filing Form 1099-MISC in past years to report non-employee compensation, then starting for tax year 2020, you’ll have to file another form, a 1099-NEC.
-You may still have to file a 1099-MISC for such items as rent payments, royalties or prizes, but 1099-NEC will be used exclusively for non-employee compensation.
+You’ll have to file another form, a 1099-NEC, to report non-employee compensation beginning in tax year 2020 and going forward.
+You may still have to file a 1099-MISC for items such as rent payments, royalties or prizes, but 1099-NEC will be used exclusively for non-employee compensation.

 James Woodruff has been a management consultant to more than 1,000 small businesses.
 As a senior management consultant and owner, he used his technical expertise to conduct an analysis of a company's operational, financial and business management issues.
 James has been writing business and finance related topics for work.chron, bizfluent.com, smallbusiness.chron.com and e-commerce websites since 2007.
 He graduated from Georgia Tech with a Bachelor of Mechanical Engineering and received an MBA from Columbia University.